2022 United States gubernatorial elections: Oregon

 The incumbent governor, Democrat Kate Brown, took office on February 18, 2015, upon the resignation of John Kitzhaber.
 She was subsequently elected in the gubernatorial special election in 2016, and was re-elected to a full term in 2018.
 Due to term limits, she was ineligible for re-election in 2022.

 The Oregonian anticipated the election to have "the first competitive Democratic primary in more than a decade and potentially the closest such race since 2002."
 Willamette Week anticipated a "wide open field of Democrats", citing the lack of an incumbent.
-Almost 20 Republican Party candidates ran for the office, including two previous nominees for governor in 1998 and 2016, as well as 15 Democrats and some non-affiliates/third-party members.
+Almost 20 Republican candidates ran for the office, including two previous nominees for governor in 1998 and 2016, as well as 15 Democrats and some non-affiliates/third-party members.

 In the May 17 primary elections, former Oregon House Speaker Tina Kotek was declared the winner of the Democratic primary half an hour after the ballot deadline.
 The next day, former House Minority Leader Christine Drazan was determined to have won the Republican primary.
 Notably, the general election featured three prominent female candidates, including former state senator Betsy Johnson, who was a moderate Democrat, running as an independent.

 Oregon was considered a possible Republican pickup, as Brown had the lowest approval rating of any governor in the United States at the time and Johnson could have siphoned votes from Kotek.
 Nonetheless, Kotek won the election by a slim margin, becoming Oregon's 7th consecutive Democratic governor.
 She became one of the first lesbian governors in the United States, along with Maura Healey in Massachusetts.

 Pennsylvania

 Governor Tom Wolf was re-elected in 2018 with 57.8% of the vote.
 He is term-limited in 2022 by the Pennsylvania Constitution and was therefore ineligible to seek election to a third consecutive term.

 Democratic state attorney general Josh Shapiro defeated Republican state senator Doug Mastriano in a landslide victory to succeed term-limited incumbent Democratic governor Tom Wolf.
 Primaries were held on May 17, 2022.
 Shapiro won the Democratic nomination after running unopposed and Mastriano won the Republican nomination with 44% of the vote.
 Mastriano's nomination drew attention due to his far-right political views.

 Shapiro defeated Mastriano by almost 15 points, a margin consistent with most polls.
 Shapiro scored the largest margin for a non-incumbent candidate for governor since 1946, and his victory marked the first time since 1844 that the Democratic Party won three consecutive gubernatorial elections in Pennsylvania.
 Shapiro also made history by earning the most votes of any gubernatorial candidate in the state's history, garnering just over three million votes.
-Austin Davis was elected Lieutenant Governor, and became the second African-American elected to statewide office in the state's history, following Timothy DeFoor in 2020.
+Austin Davis was elected lieutenant governor, and became the second African-American elected to statewide office in the state's history, following Republican Timothy DeFoor in 2020.

 Shapiro's large margin of victory has been widely credited with helping down-ballot Democrats in concurrent elections.